-The school recognises safer recruitment practices are an essential part of creating a safe environment for children and will ensure that staff working in the school are suitable do to so and do not pose any kind of risk to children.
+The school/college recognises safer recruitment practices are an essential part of creating a safe environment for children and will ensure that staff working in the school/college/post 16 provider are suitable do to so and do not pose any kind of risk to children.

-The school will follow the Keeping Children Safe in Education guidance (DfE 2023, part 3).
+The school/college/Post 16 educator will follow the Keeping Children Safe in Education guidance (DfE 2024, part 3).